-Prior to our IPO in April 2013, we granted all equity awards pursuant to the 2012 plan and the 2002 plan, the terms of which are described below under "- Equity Benefit Plans."
-Following our IPO, we have granted all equity awards pursuant to the 2013 plan, the terms of which are described below under "- Equity
+Prior to this offering, we have granted all equity awards pursuant to the 2012 plan and the 2002 plan, the terms of which are described below under "- Equity Benefit Plans."

-Benefit Plans."
 All options are granted with a per share exercise price equal to no less than the fair market value of a share of our common stock on the date of grant of each award.

 Generally our stock option awards vest over a four-year period and may be granted with an early exercise feature allowing the holder to exercise and receive unvested shares of our stock, so that the holder may have a greater opportunity for gains on the shares to be taxed at long-term capital gains rates rather than ordinary income rates.
 Our restricted stock units (including the units that were granted to Messrs.
-Moch and Trost in February 2013 in respect of their 2012 performance bonuses) vested upon the effective date of our registration statement filed in connection with our IPO.
+Moch and Trost in February 2013 in respect of their 2012 performance bonuses) vest upon the earlier of (i) the effective date of our registration statement filed under the Securities Act for the sale of our common stock or (ii) a change in control (as defined in the 2012 plan), provided that the holder continues to provide services to us through such date.